Home Buying Guide – Part 12: Check The Documents For Closing The Resale Purchase

 Marketable Title Deed

 One of the most important aspects of buying a resale property is to ask the seller for a clear marketable property title.
-It is one of the most important document to verify before buying a house that helps in signifying the actual ownership of it.
+It is very important to check the documents for closing the resale purchase and verify them before buying a house that ultimately helps in signifying the actual ownership of it.
 It provides the full right to the owner to claim the absolute ownership over the property.

 When you find a resale property, ensure that there are no other claimants for the same and it has a clear title of ownership and has received all government approvals.
 If the title of the property isn’t in the name of the seller, then legally he cannot transfer the same to the buyer unless there is a consent from the real owner.